-Parent ResourcesMidway ISD does not endorse any particular entity or organization, but desires to pass on as many resources as possible for parents and students.
-If you know of a valuable resource that would be helpful to others, please contact Sharon Blanchard with the information.Helpful information about dyslexia, learning, and attention issues:Helpful information about transitioning to college for students with disabilities:
+Parent ResourcesMidway ISD does not endorse any particular entity or organization but desires to pass on as many resources as possible for parents and students.
+If you know of a valuable resource that would be helpful to others, please contact David Kahn with the information.Texas State Library and Archives Commission - Talking Book Program is a FREE service that allows students with reading disabilities the opportunity to enjoy reading.
+A Parent Letter can be accessed here.
+Access more information from the state website here.Helpful information about dyslexia, learning, and attention issues:Helpful information about transitioning to college for students with disabilities:

 What is Dyslexia?

 On the Move: Transitioning from campus to campus and from high school to post-secondary